 Actually, many examples of thermal radiation approximate blackbody radiation so closely that they are just considered blackbody radiation.
 In fact, thermal radiation can often be considered as consisting of a mixture blackbody radiations of different temperature.

 Also actually, thermal radiation and blackbody radiation are often used loosely as synonyms including by yours truly.
-Thermal radiation that is NOT blackbody radiation just being thought of as non-ideal blackbody radiation.
+Thermal radiation that is NOT blackbody radiation just being thought of as mixed-temperature blackbody radiation.

 However, if the temperature of the blackbody radiator is sufficiently low and there is NO reflection, then yes a blackbody radiator will look black to the human eye.